Tyrrrz/LightBulb/ReadMe.md

 **Download:**
-To download the latest realease - head to the [release](https://github.com/Tyrrrz/LightBulb/releases) page
+To download the last version - head to the [releases](https://github.com/Tyrrrz/LightBulb/releases) page

 **Available Settings:**